|Nutritional Guidelines (per serving)|

 This recipe uses a simple roll dough with the addition of sweet and juicy raisins and bright orange zest!
 The raisins taste best in the rolls when they have been soaked in a bit of warm water and then drained before adding them to the roll dough.

-Hot Cross Buns are best served hot out of the oven!
-Start your Easter Brunch or any brunch off right with a tray of these rolls and some delicious baon and eggs!
+Hot cross buns are best served hot out of the oven!
+Start your Easter Brunch or any brunch off right with a tray of these rolls and some delicious bacon and eggs!

 - For the Dough: